Get E-Book

 });

-Large writes deserve their own care.
+Large writes deserve care.
 Passing a 100 MiB Buffer to socket.write() asks Node to accept that memory into the stream path.
 Backpressure can tell you to stop after the call, but the allocation already happened.
 Streaming a large payload in chunks gives the runtime more room to apply pressure.

 source.on('data', chunk => {